lilianricaud/patterning-complexity/english/15_fundamental_properties_as_evaluation_tool.md

 What caused this bizarre misunderstanding?

 Actually, a binding judgment was made before the class had even begun.
 All the buildings included in the picture textbook used for this course had automatically acquired the status of “great.”
 At the same time, the geometrical checklist made an intuitive sense, reinforced by the fact that well-loved buildings relied on these properties.
 These positive geometrical characteristics were correctly identified as universal; hence the contemporary “great” buildings, it was assumed, must satisfy them.

+The students faced a contradiction that had to be resolved in either of two ways: (i) admitting that recent buildings violate universal geometrical properties which older great buildings satisfied, thus labeling modernist and contemporary icons as deficient; or (ii) convincing themselves that the desirable properties were actually present, and making up nonsensical diagrams to “prove” this.
+Questioning the authority of a textbook that validates iconic buildings as “great” was inconceivable.
+Of the two possible resolutions to COGNITIVE DISSONANCE, the second one — inventing a fictitious reality — is actually the least painful.

+The next year I also presented guest lectures to a similar architecture class.
+This time, I taught a slightly different set of criteria with which to judge buildings: biophilic design properties (Salingaros, 2015b).
+I thought we would have more success with those, since architectural culture has begun to embrace Biophilia (but not yet Alexander’s Fifteen Fundamental Properties).
+The results were much the same, however.
+Again, the students described imaginary properties in their buildings.

+## Source

+Salingaros 2017, chapter 9.